 - Order coworking handbook landing page to sell books and implement.
 Due weeks 1 and 3.

-- Order coworking handbook landing page to sell coworking community course and implement.
+- Order coworking handbook landing page to sell coworking community courses and implement.
 Due weeks 1 and 3.

 - Order coworking community course drip and implement.
 Due weeks 1 and 3.